 Plugins are easy to install and remove.
-What is even more better is that WordPress also supports many plugins that gets rid of any latency in page-load time.
+What is, even more, better is that WordPress also supports many plugins that get rid of any latency in page-load time.
 You just need to find which one is best for you.

-As an ever increasing number of individuals switch to cell phones to access the web, it is imperative to optimize your blog to be read on mobile devices and minimize page-load time by increase in WordPress site speed.
+As an ever-increasing number of individuals switch to cell phones to access the web, it is imperative to optimize your blog to be read on mobile devices and minimize page-load time by an increase in WordPress site speed.